astriaorg/docs/docs/developer/tutorials/run-local-rollup-against-remote-sequencer.md

 :::warning
-If you skip updating the priv key the Astria services will still start correctly but your Composer will not be able to write transactions to the sequencer.
+If you skip updating the priv key the Astria services will still start correctly but your Composer will not be able to submit transactions to the sequencer.
 :::

-You can then use the [Sequencer Faucet](https://faucet.sequencer.dusk-8.devnet.astria.org/) to fund the account you just created using the account address.
+You can then use the [Sequencer Faucet](https://faucet.sequencer.dusk-10.devnet.astria.org/) to fund the account you just created using the account address.

 ## Run the local Astria components against the Remote Sequencer